Inner-Loop-Free Total-Variation-Constrained Full-Waveform Inversion: Conclusion

-In this paper, we developed an efficient algorithm to solve the TV and box constrained FWI problem based on PDS.
-Our algorithm does not require approximations when incorporating the constraints, leading to more accurate reconstructions.
+In this paper, we developed an efficient algorithm to solve the TV- and box-constrained FWI problem based on PDS.
+Our algorithm imposes the constraints exactly through closed-form projections, without approximation or relaxation, leading to more accurate reconstructions.
 Furthermore, the algorithm significantly enhances computational efficiency without inner loops.
-Experimental results demonstrate that our method successfully eliminates wave-like artifacts and noise present in the standard FWI method, resulting in a more accurate velocity model and a superior RMSE and SSIM value regardless of the presence of noise in the observed seismic data.
+Experimental results demonstrate that our method successfully eliminates wave-like artifacts and noise present in the standard FWI method, resulting in a more accurate velocity model and a superior RMSE and SSIM value regardless of the presence of noise in the observed seismic signal.